Siege of St. John's: Background

 The island of Newfoundland had been contested territory between France and England for some time before Queen Anne's War broke out in 1702.
 French raids during King William's War in the 1690s had completely destroyed almost all of the English settlements, including the principal port of St. John's, located on the east side of the Avalon Peninsula of southeastern Newfoundland.
 However, an English squadron led by Sir John Gibson and Sir John Morris persuaded the displaced fishermen to return and rebuild along their side of the peninsula.
 The Treaty of Ryswick signed in September 1697 led to the English receiving Newfoundland and the French retaining Acadia.
 However, the terms of the treaty became void when the French re-established their capital in Plaisance, on the Avalon Peninsula's west side.

 In 1702, English Captain John Leake raided a number of French settlements in Newfoundland, but avoided Plaisance due to the presence of French warships in the harbour.
 In 1703, Daniel d'Auger de Subercase arrived in Plaisance as the new governor and took command of a 150-man garrison and facilities that were in poor condition.
 After raiding Ferryland, he learned of a planned English attack on Plaisance, and prepared for the assault.
-It never came, as Admiral John Graydon, in what was widely seen in England as a cowardly move, called off the attack despite of having significant advantages.
-Graydon was subsequently court martialed and dismissed from the service over his conduct in the entire campaign, which also included the failed siege of Guadeloupe.
+It never came, as Admiral John Graydon, in what was widely seen in England as a cowardly move, called off the attack despite having significant advantages.
+Graydon was subsequently court martialled and dismissed from the service over his conduct in the entire campaign, which also included the failed siege of Guadeloupe.